Factual/smaker/examples/tutorial.md

 3) Config overrides (`params`) encoded as a python dictionary

-4) Endpoints names (used to reference in cli)
+4) Endpoint names (used to reference workflows via CLI)

-Default `snakefile` and `configfile` are shared among endpoints in a `SnakeRunner` class, which after instantiation collects endpoints with a `Snakerunner.add_endpoint(name, params={})` method.
+Default `snakefile` and `configfile` are shared among endpoints in a `SnakeRunner` class, which collect similarly structured endpoints through `Snakerunner.add_endpoint(name, params={})`.

 Constructs can hold several `SnakeRunner` class instances with different defaults as long as endpoints aren't shared (currently).

-Smaker can also run undefined endpoints by passing parameters at run-time, which requires a separation of concerns for static and dynamic config values.
+Smaker can also run undefined workflows (no endpoint) by passing parameters at run-time (`fly` command show in [part 3](#hello3).

-We setup smaker to re-use generic collections of rules (modules) as long as the minimal set of params are provided for each module.
-So workflows are essentially ran with a variable number of parameters, with each module unaware of what `wildcard` parameters are defined (other than the ones it invokes).
+Smaker can re-use generic collections of rules (modules) as long as the required params are provided for each module (each module is unaware of what `wildcard` parameters are defined globally).

-That means two config fields are variable (nested):
+That design choice necessetates two variable (nested) config fields:

 1) Modules: a dictionary of paths to snakefiles (name:path)